 Santa Elena Downtown — the gateway to Monteverde’s widespread area

-It’s also the main town where you’ll find the supermarkets, restaurants, bars and the majority of accommodation.
+It’s also the main town where you’ll find the supermarkets, restaurants, bars and the majority of the accommodation.

 You will find accommodation on the roads leading into Santa Elena, as well as actually within the town.
-Expect a whole host of options; from hostels, homestays and Airbnbs to luxury ecolodges.
+Expect a whole host of options: from hostels, homestays and Airbnbs to luxury ecolodges.

-Where to eat in Monteverde
+Best places to eat in Monteverde

 The streets of Santa Elena downtown are lined with restaurants, bars and cafes offering all types of cuisine and taste.
 You can find everything from healthy vegetarian restaurants to taquerias, Italian and traditional Costa Rican food.

-Don’t worry though, you’ll still get a lot of value and absolutely delicious dishes if you visit one of our three favourite places to eat:
+Don’t worry, though, you’ll still get a lot of value and absolutely delicious dishes if you visit one of our three favourite places to eat:

 Orchid Coffee — colourful bursts of flavour and great coffee